-The Board of Directors of COMIDA has approved a resolution for funding for community development through another related entity, Monroe County Industrial Development Corporation.
+The Board of Directors of COMIDA has approved a resolution for funding for community development through another related entity, Monroe County Industrial Development Corporation (the Corporation).
+COMIDA and the Corporation are related through common management.
 The funding is contingent upon COMIDA having the resources available as determined on an annual basis by the Board of Directors.
-In 2009, the Board of Directors approved \$100,000.
-Actual amounts funded in 2009 were \$100,000.
-In 2010, two not-for-profits dissolved and contributed their assets of \$1,135,461 to COMIDA.
-COMIDA, in turn, contributed the entire \$1,135,461 to Monroe County Industrial Development Corporation in 2010 to support economic development in the community.
+There were no contributions made in 2012 or 2011.